MistyCommunity/JavaScript-SDK/README.md

 # MistyI
-_A place to collaborate on skills, tools, wrappers, and any other enhancements for Misty I._
+_A place to collaborate on skills, tools, wrappers, and any other enhancements for Misty I. For much more on developing with Misty see the [Developer Documentation](https://docs.mistyrobotics.com)_

 ## Structure